The intranet solution you’re considering may tick the boxes for the features you need, but is it intuitive enough for your staff to use?

 An intranet solution should allow you to tailor homepages, navigation and content for groups of users: for instance, showing distinct and relevant content to frontline workers, the sales team and to head office staff.

-This personalisation minimises the risk of information overload and can improve staff engagement with the information they are shown.
+This personalisation minimises the risk of information overload and can drive staff engagement with the information they are shown.

 Given the choice, many employees would warmly welcome the chance to organise their intranet homepages individually in order to streamline their workday.
 This provides flexibility for staff to work their own way towards achieving organisational goals.
 For effectively personalised homepages, staff should have the option of:

-- Customising their homepage layout and hierarchy; for instance, choosing five sections or features to add to their Favourites panel.
+- Customising their homepage layout and hierarchy; for instance, choosing five sections or company Intranet features to add to their Favourites panel.

 - Subscribing to alerts or newsfeeds about a specific topic or task, so they can receive real-time notifications when relevant content is updated in the system.